bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up document approval/Continia user setup for approvals.md

    > [!NOTE]
    > To configure assigning permissions for the user or for a group that the user is a member of (see [To configure individual approver permissions](#to-configure-individual-approver-permissions) and [To configure account and dimension permissions for a group](/continia-document-capture/setting-up-document-capture/setting-up-document-approval/approval-user-groups#to-configure-account-and-dimension-permissions-for-a-group)), you must enable **Can Edit Posting Lines** as well.
    >
-   > In case you want the user to be an approval administrator, toggle the **Approval Administrator** switch.
+   > In case you want the user to be an approval administrator, enable the **Approval Administrator** setting.
 Note that this also automatically enables the corresponding setting in the **Approval User Setup**, and that the user is granted a number of standard approval administrator permissions in addition to the Continia-specific permissions mentioned under [Approval administrator permissions](#approval-administrator-permissions) below.
 1. On the **Web Approval** FastTab, select the approval client that the selected user will use to approve documents.
 The selected approval client is opened whenever the user selects a link in a [notification email](Email notifications.md).
 Note that only users with a value under **Approval Client** in the **Continia User Setup** are shown in the forward list.
-For more information, see [Creating User-Specific Lists of Approvers for Approval Forwarding](@DC-138).
+For more information, see [Creating user-specific lists of approvers for approval forwarding](@DC-138).

 > [!IMPORTANT]
 > Once you've set up a user as an approver, you must assign this user an appropriate Business Central license in order for the user to be able to sign in and function as an approver.
 A Team Members license should be sufficient for this, subject to the Microsoft licensing conditions stipulated in the Microsoft Dynamics 365 Business Central Licensing Guide, which is available for download in the [Business Central](https://dynamics.microsoft.com/business-central/overview/) website.
-For details on how to assign licenses to users, see the Microsoft article [Create Users According to Licenses](https://learn.microsoft.com/en-us/dynamics365/business-central/ui-how-users-permissions).
+For details on how to assign licenses to users, see the Microsoft article [Create users according to licenses](https://learn.microsoft.com/en-us/dynamics365/business-central/ui-how-users-permissions).

 ## Approval administrator permissions